tiffrobo/exchange-new/privacy.md

 ---
 # Privacy and Data Retention

-Digital Security Exchange (DSX) is committed to protecting the privacy of visitors to our website, to organizations and providers who submit data through our forms, and to users of the CiviCDR ticketing platform.
+Digital Security Exchange (DSX) is committed to protecting the privacy of visitors to our website, to organizations and providers who submit data through our forms, and to users of the CiviCDR issue tracking platform.
 This privacy policy explains what data we collect through our website, how it is used, and how it is protected.

 ##  Data about Visitors